On the geometry of positive cones in finitely generated groups: Introduction

 Our initial observation is that, although locally the geometry of a positive cone $P$ and the ambient group $G$ might be quite different, when $G$ acts on a (Gromov) hyperbolic space, both the action of $G$ and of $P$ on the boundary look the same.
 To be more concrete, let us fix some notation.
 Suppose that $G$ is acting by isometries on an hyperbolic space $\Gamma$.
 For $H$ a subset of $G$ and $x_0\in \Gamma$, the set $Orb_H(x_0)=\{h x_0\mid h\in H\}$ is called the orbit of $x_0$ under $H$ and we denote by $\Lambda(H)$ the accumulation points of $Orb_H(x_0)$ in $\partial \Gamma$ (it is easy to see that this notion is independent of $x_0$).
 The action is called {\it non-elementary} if $|\Lambda(G)|\geq 3$.
 We will say that the action is {\it of general type} if it is non-elementary and not quasi-parabolic i.e. $G$ does not fix a point of $\Lambda(G)$.
 (The literature about isometries of Gromov hyperbolic spaces is vast.
-We recomend \cite{GH} for an introduction.) \begin{thm} Let $\Gamma$ be a Gromov hyperbolic metric space and suppose that $G\curvearrowright \Gamma$ is an action by isometries of general type.
+We recomend \cite{GH} for an introduction.) \begin{prop} Let $\Gamma$ be a Gromov hyperbolic metric space and suppose that $G\curvearrowright \Gamma$ is an action by isometries of general type.
 Let $P$ be a positive cone of $G$.
-Then, the $P$-orbits in $\Gamma$ accumulate on every point of $\Lambda(G)$. \end{thm}
+Then, the $P$-orbits in $\Gamma$ accumulate on every point of $\Lambda(G)$. \end{prop}

 By a theorem of Osin \cite[Theorem 1]{Osin} every non-elementary acylindrical action on a hyperbolic space by isometries is of general type.
-In particular the theorem applies to hyperbolic groups acting on their Cayley graph, relatively hyperbolic groups acting on their relative Cayley graph \cite[Proposition 5.2]{Osin}, or mapping class groups of surfaces of sufficiently high complexity acting on their curve Complex, to name some classical examples.
-It is worth noticing that Koberda \cite{koberda} already observed interactions between orderability and the boundary of an hyperbolic group, establishing that for a a residually torsion-free nilpotent hyperbolic group $G$, $\mathrm{Aut}(G)$ acts faithfully on $\partial G$.
+In particular the theorem applies to hyperbolic groups acting on their Cayley graph, relatively hyperbolic groups acting on their relative Cayley graph \cite[Proposition 5.2]{Osin}, or mapping class groups of surfaces of sufficiently high complexity acting on their curve complex, to name some classical examples.
+It is worth pointing out that Koberda and Kielak had already observed interactions between geometry and orderability.
+On the one hand, Koberda \cite{koberda} note that the intersection of positive cones containing a given element of an hyperbolic group $G$ yields a unique point in its Gromov boundary, and that the collection of all such points is a dense subset of $\partial G$.
+On the other hand, Kielak \cite{kielak} exhibits an argument that recovers Proposition \ref{prop: main boundary} in the case of a group with infinitely many ends acting on its set of ends.